 The Responsibility for Integration Act

-In the wake of the Federal Constitutional Court’s judgment of 30 June 2009 on the ratification of the Treaty of Lisbon, the Bundestag received additional participatory and decision-making rights in EU affairs as a result of the Responsibility for Integration Act adopted in September 2009.
-Under this Act, the Federal Government can, in the case of specific EU proposals which fall within the scope of the Bundestag’s special responsibility for integration, only take final action in the Council on the basis of a law passed beforehand, or of a decision taken or instructions issued by the Bundestag.
+In the wake of the Federal Constitutional Court’s judgment of 30 June 2009 on the ratification of the Treaty of Lisbon, the Bundestag received additional participatory and decision-making rights in EU affairs under the Responsibility for Integration Act adopted in September 2009.
+This law regulates the Bundestag’s involvement in, for example, amendments to EU treaties which are not subject to the usual ratification procedure, the use of provisions in primary law which could expand EU competences, or a move from unanimous to qualified majority voting in the Council or from the special to the ordinary legislative procedure.

 The German Bundestag’s special responsibility for integration in these EU matters is the reason why it plays a role in its own right.